 According to the Office For National Statistics and the Foreign Commonwealth Office the numbers of victims of crime needing help are actually very low.
 The evidence shows that out of the 8 million and change UK citizens who travelled to Australia between 2015 and 2016, only 367 travellers needed consular assistance in Australia for every type of issue.
 And even though instances of rape did rise slightly from previous years those who needed help because they were victims of serious crimes – the ones the majority of people are afraid of – such as violent assault or rape are a fraction of that.
 Hundreds, out of over 8 million.
 Even taking into account that many rapes or sexual assaults will not be recorded, we can safely triple that number to take that into account and it will still be hundreds or at best low thousands out of 8 million plus!

 Again, that is not saying these crimes do not happen nor that they aren’t absolutely shocking and unspeakable.
 But they are not as prevalent as people think.
-Even the British Crime Survey in studies done on an annual basis over a twenty year period suggest that women in particular have a fear of crime that far outstrips their actual risk.
+Even the Crime Survey of England and Wales in studies done on an annual basis over a twenty year period suggest that women in particular have a fear of crime that far outstrips their actual risk.

 So please do not imagine for one second that Australia is anything less than the amazing, wonderful and generally safe destination that it absolutely is.